vjosset/killteamjson/README.md

 "compendium.json" will hold the latest version of the full compendium.json

-This repo may contain snapshots of the compendium to be used as backups
+This repo may contain snapshots of the compendium to be used as backups.

+**If you are using this dataset for your own applications, please give the appropriate credit.
+These teams take hours to load.**

 # Structure/Hierarchy